pokojt/githubSearch/README.md

 ##Description

 For this project, we were instructed to create a website where the user can enter a GitHub username into a form and submit it to see names and descriptions of that person's public repositories.
+We used the GitHub API to access Github's data.
 The website should meet the following objectives:

 - Manage your build tool dependencies with npm
 - Manage your front-end dependencies with Bower